smorgrav/react-firebase-material-template/README.md

 * Authentication context backed by firebase
 * Invite user and Link account flow
 * Internationalization
+* ESLint and automatic code formatting

 ![Image of LandingPage](doc/ReFiMaLandingPage.png)

+# How to adopt this template

+# Details

 ## Head
    * https://realfavicongenerator.net/